 The payment is made up of a personal rate for the recipient plus extra amounts for dependants.
 For people with means, the rate of payment is calculated by subtracting weekly means from the maximum rate payable.
-The maximum personal rate payable was €165.80 per week in 2006 with a weekly maximum qualified adult rate payable if the recipient lives with a spouse/partner, of €110 per week and a weekly increase of €16.80 pe child dependent.
-See Table 20 which shows how the adult dependant rate is reduced in line with the means assessment.
+The maximum personal rate payable was ≤ 165.80 per week in 2006 with a weekly maximum qualified adult rate payable if the recipient lives with a spouse/partner, of ≤ 10 per week and a weekly increase of ≤ 16.80 per child dependent.
+See Table 18.a which shows how the adult dependant rate is reduced in line with the means assessment.
 A half-rate child dependant payment will be made if you have a spouse but are not eligible for a qualified adult increase or if your spouse/partner is getting a social welfare payment in their own right (in which case they will also receive a half rate child dependant increase).
-See Table 18 for the relevant rates for 2007-2011.
+See Table 17 for the relevant rates for 2007-2012.
 New maximum personal rates of Jobseeker's Allowance were introduced for new applicants based on age in 2010.
 A reduced rate for these two payments is payable for those in the 18-24 age group (inclusive).
 Two different rates are paid to those in the 18-21 age group and those in the 22-24 age group.
-See Table 28 for the relevant rates.
+See Table 26 for the relevant rates.
 The Qualified Adult rate applicable to Jobseeker's Allowance/basic Supplementary Welfare Allowance applicants aged 18-21 was also reduced, while the Qualified Adult Increase for claimants in the 22-24 age group remained the same as for those over 25.
 These rate reductions will not apply to claimants with dependent children.

 Where a husband and wife or a couple living together both claim Jobseeker's Allowance, the maximum amount payable to the couple is the personal rate plus the amount for qualified adult and child dependant(s) if applicable.
 Each will receive half of this combined rate.
 Where one of the couple is getting a benefit or pension and the other claims Jobseeker's Allowance, the maximum amount payable is the personal rate of the benefit/pension or assistance plus the amount for a qualified adult and child dependant(s), where applicable, whichever is highest.
 In this case, the rate of Jobseeker's Allowance will be reduced so that the maximum amount payable to the couple is not exceeded.
 Payment is made for as long as the applicant is unemployed and satisfies the qualifying conditions for receipt of payment.
 On reaching 55 years of age and the applicant considers themselves retired from the labour force, a Pre-Retirement Allowance may be paid instead of Jobseeker's Allowance.
-A school leaver will not receive Jobseeker's Allowance for 13 weeks following completion of school.
-Third level students are not entitled to Jobseeker's Allowance during holiday periods.
+A school leaver will not receive Jobseeker's Allowance during holiday periods.
 The amount received depends on means and how long the recipient has been unemployed.